Poperinge

 Poperinge ([ˈpoːpəˌrɪŋə]; Poperinghe, Poperingue [pɔpʁɛ̃ɡ]; Poperienge) is a city and municipality located in the Belgian province of West Flanders, Flemish Region, and has a history going back to medieval times.
 The municipality comprises the town of Poperinge proper and surrounding villages.
 The area is famous for its hops and lace.

 The town

 Poperinge is situated about 13 km (8 miles) to the west of Ypres (Ieper).
 The region is famous for growing hops and furnishes 80% of Belgian production.
 The town is home to the national hop museum and is called "hops city", hoppe stad in Dutch, a play on hoofd stad, the word for capital.
 A triennial hop festival and parade is held in the month of September.
 The local brew is known as Hommel (which means hops in the West Flanders dialect).

-The carillon in the tower of the town's oldest church, Sint-Bertinuskerk, was noted as one of the most beautiful in Flanders in mediaeval times.
+The carillon in the tower of the town's oldest church, Sint-Bertinuskerk, was noted as one of the most beautiful in Flanders in medieval times.
 It was destroyed during wartime in 1677 and restored in 1781.